 We understand that dementia can significantly change the lives of both you and your loved ones.
 Legally, dementia raises complex situations too.
-For example, as dementia reduces one’s capacity to make sound judgement and decisions pertaining to day-to-day things, then in the eyes of the law, certain strict criteria must be met before the dementia patient can make a will.
-Also, a dementia patient may not be able to change their will.
-At Romain Coleman, we are solicitors specialising in dementia, we have helped countless dementia patients and their families dealing with challenging situations by providing honest and sound legal advice, as well as managing all the legal arrangements and complex paperwork.
+For instance, as dementia reduces one’s capacity to make sound judgement and decisions pertaining to day-to-day things, in the eyes of the law, certain strict criteria must be met before the dementia patient can partake in legal affairs, The law states that one must have the ‘mental capacity’ when making legal decisions such as making or changing their will.
+This is to ensure that they fully understand their actions.

-In the event that dementia has affected one’s capacity to make decisions, including writing a will, then an application to the Court of Protection can be made for a Statutory Will.
+In the event that dementia has affected one’s capacity to make decisions, including writing a will, an application to the Court of Protection can be made for a Statutory Will.
 Romain Coleman can help with the process.
-We are here to make the process as understandable and stress-free as we can.
+We are here to make the process as simple and stress-free as we can.

 If providing long-term care to a dementia patient is your top concern, let us advise you on the route you could take.
 Our specialist dementia care solicitors can help with applying for funding, recovering care costs and all the necessary arrangements to ensure the patient’s needs are met.

 If the person with dementia has a Lasting Power of Attorney in place, this document would give legal authority to a trusted individual to make decisions on their behalf when they lose the mental capacity to do so.
 Find out more about LPAs in ‘What is a Lasting Power of Attorney?
 The complete guide to Lasting Power of Attorney‘.

 If the person with dementia has a Living Will in place, they would have already expressed their wishes regarding future medical care.
 Learn more about Living Wills in our post ‘Should I make a Living Will‘.